 - Must be enrolled as a major or minor in a psychology program or a program psychological in nature that is equivalent to a psychology major

-- Must have completed at least 9 semester hours or 14 quarter hours of psychology courses
+- Must have completed at least nine semester hours or 14 quarter hours of psychology courses

-- Must have a psychology GPA that is at least 3.00 on a 4-point scale
+- Must have a psychology GPA that is at least 3.00 on a four-point scale

 This means that if chapters adopt an alternative transfer student policy, that policy must be clearly stated in the chapter's bylaws.
 Chapters may write bylaws which allow transfer students to take fewer than 12 hours of college credit at the new institution; however, chapter bylaws may not lower the minimum required college credit below 36 hours total.
 Chapter bylaws also may not lower the society standards for cumulative GPA (students' cumulative GPA must be in the top 35 percent of their class at the university).

-In addition, chapter bylaws may specify how many transfer hours may be counted toward the minimum 9 hours of psychology.
-Chapter bylaws may not lower the minimum required psychology credit below 9 hours total.
-Chapter bylaws also may not lower the Society standards for psychology GPA (3.0 minimum).
+In addition, chapter bylaws may specify how many transfer hours may be counted toward the minimum nine hours of psychology.
+Chapter bylaws may not lower the minimum required psychology credit below nine hours total.
+Chapter bylaws also may not lower the society standards for psychology GPA (3.0 minimum).

 Chapters should check with their registrar's office before writing any new bylaws pertaining to transfer student requirements in order to determine how their campus calculates GPA for transfer students.
 Some campuses include the transferred course credits and grades, meaning that the cumulative GPA in the first semester is based only on the transferred courses.
 Other campuses only include the credits, meaning that transfer students have no GPA until they complete their first semester.
 If the campus does not include transferred grades, the chapter bylaws pertaining to transfer students will need to specify how cumulative and psychology GPAs will be determined by the faculty advisor.